Complex Bowel Conditions and Care: NDIS High Intensity Daily Personal Activities

 Bowel health is essential to quality of life, and complex bowel conditions, especially faecal incontinence, can have profound social and emotional consequences.
 Therefore, the management and treatment of bowel conditions predominantly aim to improve QoL (NSW DoH 2016; Duyos & Ribas 2019).

-Assessing the impact of bowel conditions requires patient input, however, many patients are reluctant and embarrassed to discuss bowel issues, sometimes even limiting their social lives and avoiding seeking treatment due to the stigma.
+Assessing the impact of bowel conditions requires participant input, however, many people are reluctant and embarrassed to discuss bowel issues, sometimes even limiting their social lives and avoiding seeking treatment due to the stigma.
 It is reported that only 5 to 27% of people experiencing faecal incontinence report their symptoms to a physician (Duyos & Ribas 2019).

-The patient should be referred to a health practitioner if they are experiencing the following complications:
+The participant should be referred to a health practitioner if they are experiencing the following complications:

 (RCN 2019; NDIS 2018)